 - Memorandum and Articles of Association; Certificate of Incorporation/Registration

 - A copy of Resolution filed with the Registrar of Companies altering Memorandum of Association to provide for Development and Operation within a Free Zone (For already existing Companies)

 - Tax Clearance Certificate, where applicable.

-In additon to the above, the following procudure is important:
+In addition to the above, the following procedure is important:

 - The Evaluation Committee scrutinises the application and prepares a detailed report within thirty (30) working days from receipt of the application